-The use of these tools in question provides the educated handler of the dog the confidence to be able to control any unforseen behaviours whilst out in public if necessary.
-If these tools are removed from our use, I fear there would be an increase in dog related incidences, as dogs with behviour issues will be kept within the confines of a private property.
-This will cause lack of physical and mental exercise as well as biological fulfilment.
-This will result in a pent up and underestimated dog which will likely find other undesireable and unsafe behaviours to use this energy.
+The restriction on available tools will significantly increase the risk some dogs pose to their owners, other animals and the general public.
+Many of the dogs I work with are unsafe in their current state to be within the general public without the use of these tools.
+What likely (and often is the case prior to me working with these dogs) happens is the dogs are kept within the confines of a private property.
+This causes lack of physical and mental exercise as well as biological fulfilment, all of which builds to pent up the energy within the dog which will often find other behaviours to use this energy.
+These behaviours again are often not only undesirable but unsafe for them.
 The welfare concern of having a dog not receive adequate exercise or biological fulfilment is one of far greater concern than that of using tools which will give these dogs those freedoms.
 As pet ownership increases so does the incidents of dog attacks on both humans, livestock and other dogs, it makes no sense to remove the tools which can turn these statistics around with a good education campaign to the general public.